PNGwriter Quick Reference Manual

 Plot Blend

 Plots the colour given by red, green blue, but blended with the existing pixel value at that position. opacity is a double that goes from 0.0 to 1.0.
 For example, 0.0 will not change the pixel at all, and 1.0 will plot the given colour.
 Anything in between will be a blend of both pixel levels.
+Please note: This is neither alpha channel nor PNG transparency chunk support.
+This merely blends the plotted pixels.

 void plot_blend( int x, int y, double opacity,